 Stroke

 A blood test can determine whether your cholesterol levels are too high.
 You can buy a Cholesterol Level Test online from Prescription Doctor.
-Our rapid blood tests can provide accurate results within minutes and clearly indicate whether your cholesterol level is high.
+Our rapid blood tests can provide accurate results within minutes, clearly indicating whether your cholesterol level is high.

-Aside from medications, there are several lifestyle changes you can make to lower your cholesterol and reduce your risk of complications.
+Aside from medications, several lifestyle changes can help lower your cholesterol and reduce your risk of complications.

 Foods which are high in saturated fats, such as red meat, pastries, cheese, cakes and biscuits, can increase the level of cholesterol in your body.
-Restricting the consumption of these foods can prevent cholesterol from building up further and even help to reduce cholesterol.
+Restricting the consumption of these foods can help prevent cholesterol from building up further and even reduce cholesterol levels.

-Opt for foods which are rich in unsaturated fats, such as fish, nuts, avocados and sunflower or olive oil, rather than coconut and palm oil.
+Opt for foods rich in unsaturated fats, such as fish, nuts, avocados, and sunflower or olive oil, rather than coconut and palm oil.
 Check the label on the food you buy and make conscious choices to eat foods lower in saturated fats.
-It's always a good idea to eat plenty of fruit and vegetables which are packed full of fibre.
-Side note; while eggs contain cholesterol, they are unlikely to have a detrimental effect on the amount of cholesterol in your blood - though you might want to choose to poach, boil or dry-fry your eggs rather than fry them to reduce the amount of saturated fat.
+It's always a good idea to eat plenty of fruit and vegetables, which are packed full of fibre.
+Side note: while eggs contain cholesterol, they are unlikely to have a detrimental effect on the amount of cholesterol in your blood, though you might want to choose to poach, boil or dry-fry your eggs rather than fry them to reduce the amount of saturated fat.

-Exercising is also effective for reducing cholesterol.
-This is because exercising regularly helps the body to use the fat as an energy source.
-The NHS recommend aiming for 2 and a half hours of exercise a week - walking, running, cycling, swimming, playing a sport like football or rugby, or dancing.
+Exercising is also an effective way to reduce cholesterol levels.
+This is because exercising regularly helps the body to use fat as an energy source.
+The NHS recommends aiming for 2.5 hours of exercise a week - walking, running, cycling, swimming, playing a sport like football or rugby, or dancing.

 Smoking can deposit fat in your blood vessels, raising cholesterol and increasing your risk of stroke and heart attacks.
 Aside from lowering your cholesterol, quitting smoking has many other benefits.
 Speak to your GP for help and advice.

 Statins are tablets taken once daily to keep your LDL levels low.
-According to Heart UK, statins can lower your cholesterol level by between 30-50%, reducing your risk of heart attacks and stroke.
+According to Heart UK, statins can lower your cholesterol level by between 30% and 50%, reducing your risk of heart attacks and stroke.

 These are the most commonly used medicines to slow the process of making LDL-cholesterol in the liver.
-They do this by prohibiting the action of an enzyme which speeds up the production of LDL-cholesterol called HMG-CoA-Reductase.
+They do this by prohibiting the action of an enzyme that speeds up the production of LDL-cholesterol, called HMG-CoA-reductase.

 Examples of statins include: